AlistairHopkins92/wdi-project-2/README.md

 ###Technologies:

-The box game is built with HTML/CSS and Rails, it used the following librairies:
+Come Ride With me is built with HTML/CSS and Rails, it used the following librairies:
 + styling done with foundation
 + registration forms made using devise / Oauth